Table of Contents

 Expert Opinion

-Userpilot is fantastic for growth teams at SaaS startups who need to experiment with onboarding flows rapidly.
+Userpilot is widely used by growth-oriented SaaS teams who need to experiment with onboarding flows rapidly.
 It is less suited for enterprise IT or Operations teams that need to enforce strict business processes across multiple integrated systems.
-It is a “growth” tool, not a “governance” tool.
+It focuses on engagement and activation rather than compliance-driven governance.

 Why “Best-of-Breed” tools often aren’t enough